2DGD-F0TH/2DGD_F0TH/chapters/017_Optimization_Profiling.md

 First of all, we need to understand what is the bottleneck of your game: check your task manager and see how your game is performing.

+#### Is your game using 100% of the CPU?

 Is your game using 100% of the CPU (if you're on Linux, you may see percentages over 100%, that just means your game is using more than one CPU core)?

+First of all, you should check if you're using the frame limiting approaches offered by your framework or game engine: if they're not active, your game will run "as fast as possible", which means it will occupy all the CPU time it can.
+This can result in high FPS count (in the thousands) but high energy consumption and slowdowns in other tasks.

-That may mean that the game is doing a lot of CPU work and you may need to make the game perform less work for each frame.
+If you have taken all the frame limiting approaches as stated above, that may mean that the game is doing a lot of CPU work and you may need to make the game perform less work for each frame.
 In this case profiling tools are precious to find the spots where the CPU spends most of its time: Valgrind or GProf are great profiling tools.

 If instead your game is not using all of the CPU computing power, you may have a problem on the GPU: your game may be calling the drawing routines too often.
 The less a game has to communicate with the hardware, the higher the performance.
 In that case using Sprite Atlases and other "batching techniques" that allow to draw many objects with only one call will help your game perform better.